-Much in the news these days because of the smelly stranding and death of scores of alewives thwarted in their spawning migration (see links to newspaper articles below), Ligonee Brook (a.k.a.
+Ligonee Brook (a.k.a.
 Ligonee Creek, Long Pond Drain, Long Pond Creek, Alewive Dreen or Drain) flows from the north end of Long Pond into Upper Sag Harbor Cove and forms the southwestern boundary of the corporate limits of the Village of Sag Harbor.
-If you’re entering Sag Harbor on the Bridgehampton/Sag Harbor Turnpike, you pass over Ligonee just past Reid Brother’s garage, where there’s a below-road culvert allowing passage of its waters.
+If you’re entering Sag Harbor on the Bridgehampton/Sag Harbor Turnpike, you pass over Ligonee just past the Reid Brother’s garage, where a culvert allows the upper stream waters to flow to the Cove.

-The NYS Department of Environmental Conservation applies two different classifications for Ligonee’s waters: from the cove to Brick Kiln Road, it’s a class SC, saline surface waters, and from Brick Kiln to its source at Long Pond, it’s a Class C, fresh surface waters.
-No surprise, since it connects these two distinct marine ecologies, but interesting to note the change in official classification.
+The NYS Department of Environmental Conservation applies two separate classifications to Ligonee’s waters.
+From the cove to Brick Kiln Road, it’s a class SC, saline surface water.
+From Brick Kiln to its source at Long Pond, it’s a Class C, fresh surface water.
+No surprise, since it shares these two distinct marine ecologies, but interesting to note where the change officially occurs.

-Though at one time the outlet at Long Pond was blocked, today Ligonee’s water levels fluctuate from swift-flowing to mere dribble with changes in rainfall and groundwater levels.
-In spring 2010, levels were high and the flow strong; this year, as well noted, they are not high enough to permit the alewives their passage to Long Pond.
+Though at one time the outlet at Long Pond was blocked, today Ligonee’s flow reflects Long Pond’s water levels and can fluctuate from swift-flowing to mere dribble with changes in rainfall and groundwater levels.

 In honor of Ligonee’s historic and well-documented role as alewife and American eel run and to maintain its overall health, FLPG participates in the Seatuck Environmental Association’s annual alewife watch and conducts regular-stream clean-ups.